tersariolli/powerbi-docs/powerbi-docs/developer/get-azuread-access-token.md

 ```
 using Microsoft.IdentityModel.Clients.ActiveDirectory;

-// Create a user password cradentials.
+// Create a user password credentials.
 var credential = new UserPasswordCredential(Username, Password);

 // Authenticate using created credentials